greysweater42/cookbook/content/pytorch.md

 ## 1. What is pytorch and why is it interesting?

-* Pytorch is one of the most popular artificial neural network python package, used mainly for deep learning.
+* Pytorch is one of the most popular artificial neural network python packages, used mainly for deep learning.

 * Comparing to other NN frameworks, pytorch: